A.I. Artificial Intelligence: Pre-production

-In early 1994, the film was in pre-production with Christopher "Fangorn" Baker as concept artist, and Sara Maitland assisting on the story, which gave it "a feminist fairy-tale focus".
+In early 1994, the film was in pre-production with Christopher "Fangorn" Baker as concept artist and Sara Maitland assisting on the story, which gave it "a feminist fairy-tale focus".
 Maitland said that Kubrick never referred to the film as A.I., but as Pinocchio.
 Chris Cunningham became the new visual effects supervisor.
-Some of his unproduced work for A.I. can be seen on the DVD, The Work of Director Chris Cunningham.
+Some of his unproduced work for A.I. can be seen on the DVD The Work of Director Chris Cunningham.

 Aside from considering computer animation, Kubrick also had Joseph Mazzello do a screen test for the lead role.
 Cunningham helped assemble a series of "little robot-type humans" for the David character.
 "We tried to construct a little boy with a movable rubber face to see whether we could make it look appealing," producer Jan Harlan reflected.
 "But it was a total failure, it looked awful."
 Hans Moravec was brought in as a technical consultant.
-Meanwhile, Kubrick and Harlan thought A.I. would be closer to Steven Spielberg's sensibilities as director.
-Kubrick handed the position to Spielberg in 1995, but Spielberg chose to direct other projects, and convinced Kubrick to remain as director.
+Meanwhile, Kubrick and Harlan thought that A.I. would be closer to Steven Spielberg's sensibilities as director.
+Kubrick handed the position to Spielberg in 1995, but Spielberg chose to direct other projects and convinced Kubrick to remain as director.
 The film was put on hold due to Kubrick's commitment to Eyes Wide Shut (1999).

 After Kubrick's death in March 1999, Harlan and Christiane Kubrick approached Spielberg to take over the director's position.
 By November 1999, Spielberg was writing the screenplay based on Watson's 90-page story treatment.
 It was his first solo screenplay credit since Close Encounters of the Third Kind (1977).
-Pre-production was briefly halted during February 2000, because Spielberg pondered directing other projects, which were Harry Potter and the Philosopher's Stone, Minority Report, and Memoirs of a Geisha.
-The following month Spielberg announced that A.I. would be his next project, with Minority Report as a follow-up.
-When he decided to fast track A.I., Spielberg brought Chris Baker back as concept artist.
-Ian Watson reported that the final script was very faithful to Kubrick's vision, even the ending, which is often attributed to Spielberg, saying, "The final 20 minutes are pretty close to what I wrote for Stanley, and what Stanley wanted, faithfully filmed by Spielberg without added schmaltz."
+Pre-production was briefly halted during February 2000 because Spielberg pondered directing other projects, which were Harry Potter and the Philosopher's Stone, Minority Report and Memoirs of a Geisha.
+The following month, Spielberg announced that A.I. would be his next project, with Minority Report as a follow-up.
+When he decided to fast track A.I., Spielberg brought back Chris Baker as concept artist.
+Ian Watson reported that the final script was very faithful to Kubrick's vision; even the ending, which is often attributed to Spielberg, saying, "The final 20 minutes are pretty close to what I wrote for Stanley, and what Stanley wanted, faithfully filmed by Spielberg without added schmaltz".